filwaitman/django-hybrid-attributes/README.md

 * There's no interface to call `.distinct()` for the expressions.
 So `Klass.my_property.t('this__duplicates__rows')` might return duplicated rows (specially on reverse relationships via `.t()`)

-## Contributing
+## Contributing:

 Please [open issues](https://github.com/filwaitman/django-hybrid-attributes/issues) if you see one, or [create a pull request](https://github.com/filwaitman/django-hybrid-attributes/pulls) when possible.
 In case of a pull request, please consider the following:
 - Respect the line length (132 characters)
-- Keep the great test coverage of this project
+- Write automated tests
 - Run `tox` locally so you can see if everything is green (including linter and other python versions)